 Or if you’d prefer to write something shorter, then find out how to make money writing short stories.

-But if you upload popular videos to YouTube, you can apply to receive a share of the income from the ads that accompany your clips.
+But if you upload popular videos to YouTube, you can apply to receive a share of the income from the ads.

 Plenty of people make serious cash by sharing their videos on YouTube, with many managing to make thousands of pounds a year.

-A lucky minority even quit their day jobs and make their YouTube hobby their career!
+A lucky minority even quit their day jobs and make a YouTube hobby their career!

 If you hope to make any money from your YouTube videos, they must meet these minimum requirements: